marius-avram/forever-more-fevm-smart-contract/README.md

 ## Summary

-A Solidity FEVM smart contract that can be used as a starting point for a DAO operating on the Filecoin network.
+This repository contains a solidity FEVM smart contract that can be used as a starting point for a DAO operating on the Filecoin network.
 The objective of the smart contract is to manage the deals between two actors:
 - simple users of the network, that want to store some files
 - service providers that offer up their space in exchange of currency